Close up of the hand of a PHS student holdidng an epee during Fencing class

 For Instructors

-Individual instructors may set additional policies regarding classroom behavior and for the removal of students from their classes for cause.
+You may set additional policies regarding classroom behavior for your own classes.

 Conflict Resolution Steps